 Tracy Jack is currently employed as a palliative care social worker.
 She has previously worked in mental health services, residential care settings and alcohol services.
 She has a particular interest in working with the spiritual and psychological aspects of dying and death and is studying for an MA in Death, Religion & Culture.

-Hi!
-I live in Edinburgh and currently work in a combination of roles, including as a Private Client solicitor, co-Director of Solicitors for the Elderly in Scotland, Worship Leader, Bereavement Support volunteer at the local Marie Curie hospice and Board member for Colinton Cottages (a supported living community).
-I also conduct funerals, love singing, baking, and most of all, my 4 beautiful children.
+Hilary lives in Edinburgh and currently works in a combination of roles, including as a Private Client solicitor, co-Director of Solicitors for the Elderly in Scotland, Worship Leader, Bereavement Support volunteer at the local Marie Curie hospice and Board member for Colinton Cottages (a supported living community).
+She also conduct funerals, loves singing, baking, and most of all, her 4 beautiful children.

 Katrina www.katrinataee.com has a background in nursing.
 Later in life, she trained as a Psychosynthesis Counsellor and became a volunteer counsellor at Thames Hospice alongside running a private practice for 17 years.
 She has always been particularly interested in grief and end of life work.
 She is the author of Surviving The Tsunami of Grief, her first book.

-I’m a qualified end-of-life Doula since 2018.
-My background work is in alternative therapy, from working with coaching and empowering people, to bodywork and energy healing.
-My passion is to hold space with great love and care for people as they transform in life and in death.
-I hope to be a shining light and to bring some joy and peace to all.
+Zoe is a qualified end-of-life Doula since 2018.
+Her background work is in alternative therapy, from working with coaching and empowering people, to bodywork and energy healing.
+Her passion is to hold space with great love and care for people as they transform in life and in death.
+She hopes to be a shining light and to bring some joy and peace to all.

 Dr Deborah Kelly